Charlotte Charlaque

-Charlotte Charlaque (September 14, 1892 – February 6, 1963) was a German–American Actor.
+Charlotte Charlaque (14 September 1892 – 6 February 1963) was a German–American actress.
 She was an early trans activist and one of the first people to undergo gender reassignment surgery.

 Life and work

 Charlotte Charlaque was born the second child of a German-Jewish family in Berlin-Schöneberg.
 The misleading statement that Charlaque was born in Mährisch Schönberg (Šumperk) in what is now the Czech Republic is based on Charlaque's repeated efforts after 1933 to disguise her origins so that she would not be handed over to Nazi Germany as a German Jew or Jewish trans woman.
 Her real birth certificate was found in 2023.

 Charlaque initially grew up in Berlin, where her father ran a manufactured goods shop.
 He emigrated to the United States in 1901, and his wife and two children followed him the following year.
 The family settled in San Francisco.
 After the parents divorced, the mother and her eldest son moved back to Germany.
 Charlaque first went to Chicago and from there to New York City, where she trained as a violinist.
 In the summer of 1922, however, she also returned to Germany, according to her US passport, for study purposes.